haleyplaas/haleyplaas/README.md

 - All of my files are publically available and labeled for cited re-use (labeled Creative Commons Attribution 4.0)

-- You can reach me at hep2126@columbia.edu with further data requests or questions pertaining to my code.
+- You can reach me at hep2126@columbia.edu with further data requests or questions pertaining to my code

 <!---
 haleyplaas/haleyplaas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.